Half-Shot/half-shot.github.io/source/pages/quotes.md

 > camoyoshi: Aaahn, snapshot me more, senpai~

 ## offtopic:matrix.org

+> aviraldg: C++ is not designed at all
+> aviraldg: it is a collection of features monkey patched together with ridiculously overloaded syntax that is a nightmare to understand

 > camoyoshi: TOOT TOOT MOTHERFUCKER
 > camoyoshi: GET OUTTA MY WAY I'M A BOAT